qjvtenkroode/scripts/skeletons/README.md

 # Usage

-> sh scripts/skeletons/skeleton.sh python <project_name>
+> sh scripts/skeletons/skeleton.sh python <project_name> <directory>

-The second parameter is the programming language used, for now only python.
+The first parameter is the programming language used, for now only python.
-The third parameter is the projects name and is used to initialise:
+The second parameter is the projects name and is used to initialise:
 *  the folder names.
 *  a git repository.
 *  remote git repositories.
+The fourth parameter is the directory where the project is to be initialised.